nakulmitra/java-interview-questions/README.md

 Output: `"Hello"`
 The method reference `String::trim` binds the method `trim()` of any `String` instance.

-### When would you choose a lambda over a method reference?
+### When would we choose a lambda over a method reference?

 Use a **lambda** when:

-* You need additional logic
+* We need additional logic
-* You're composing multiple operations
+* We're composing multiple operations
-* Method reference doesn't match your intent clearly
+* Method reference doesn't match our intent clearly

 Use a **method reference** when: